novth17/dining-philosophers-go/README.md

 ### Classic Dining Philosophers Problem

-The [original problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem), proposed by Edsger Dijkstra in 1965, explores resource contention and deadlock in concurrent systems.
+The [original problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) explores resource contention and deadlock in concurrent systems.
 Philosophers sit at a round table with one fork between each pair, and they must acquire both neighboring forks to eat.

 ### This Implementation: A Survival Simulation